blul1ghtz/ChromiumStealer/README.md

 ========== V10 CHROMIUMSTEALER ==========

-Please do not complain about this being a whole project this is only a snippet of a larger project like a infostealer
+Please do not complain about this not being a whole project this is only a snippet of a larger project like a infostealer

 This is a tool/snippet of a infostealer